epasseto/Second_Project/README.md

 `-c` → C parameter for your Classificer (default=2.0)

 `-e` → NOT remove duplicates (condense) tokens on a document.
-Sometimes it turns easier for the Classifier to fit best parameters, others not (default=True - remove duplicates) - not working in this project due to an issue
+Sometimes it turns easier for the Classifier to fit best parameters, others not (default=True - remove duplicates) - not working temporally in this project due to an issue, waiting for be reinserted

 `-g` → perform Grid Search over Adaboost before training for the best parameters.
 Please use it wisely, as it costs a lot of processing time!